What is Brief History of Target Company?

 What is the Timeline of Key Events for Target?

-1962 The first Target discount store opens in Roseville, Minnesota, introducing the 'upscale discount' concept.
+1962 The first Target discount store opened in Roseville, Minnesota, launching the modern Target stores history.
+Created a national discount format.

 Target Porter's Five Forces Analysis